Kansas couple plans to turn Atlas F missile silo into 'eco-adventure resort'

 "We’re taking it small and building it up — from camping to the tiny houses to the kind of mini resort to the whole large resort," Matthew said.
 "This could really expand rapidly with the right finances, with the right support."

-The project is primarily self-funded.
+The project is primarily self-funded, and the couple has started a GoFundMe campaign to raise money for their cause.
 Leigh Ann expects it will take millions of dollars in funding to complete the project, so for now, they take it step by step.

 Matthew considers himself a "weekend warrior."
 He doesn't have the money to hire help so he does most of the grunt work solo, visiting the site at least every other weekend to chip away at his to-do list.